Robblodo11/Airbnb-Rental-Marker-Analysis-READ.ME/README.md

 You’ve been hired by a consulting company to analyze the vacation rental market in the Manhattan borough of New York City for a client interested in investing in properties.

 #### 1 - Explore and Filter the Data
--Explore the Data
+Explore the Data
   * Download the NYC Airbnb dataset and review the sheets.

--Prepare Tabs for Documentation
+Prepare Tabs for Documentation
   * Document the data cleaning steps and versions of the final project file.

--Organize the Spreadsheet
+Organize the Spreadsheet
   * Freeze rows and columns, resize widths, and add filters.

--Filter Listings
+Filter Listings
   * Remove irrelevant listings, filter by minimum night requirement, and inactive rentals.

 #### 2 - Which Type of Properties Should Be Targeted?